 How many soil vapor sites in Minnesota? (actual and suspected)

 When a vapor-intrusion risk is identified at a site, the MPCA’s first priority is to evaluate and if necessary mitigate vapor-intrusion risks to nearby buildings.
 Then we will turn our efforts to seeing that the underlying cause of the vapor intrusion — the contaminated groundwater and/or soil — is cleaned up to eliminate the vapor-intrusion threat.

 Reopening closed case files of contaminated site

 In recent years new scientific understanding that contamination in soil or groundwater can result in the possibility of vapor intrusion has developed.
 In the past sites with the type of contamination that is more likely to result in vapor intrusion risk did not receive evaluation for vapor intrusion investigation as is standard practice today.
 The MPCA is beginning the process of re-evaluation closed sites for potential vapor intrusion risks.
 The work is being prioritized starting at sites with the highest potential risk for vapor intrusion.
 If a potential vapor intrusion risk is identified during the re-evaluation process, the file will be re-opened.
-Re-opened sites will be added to the "Where are the sites with identified or potential vapor risks?" interactive map above.

 There are more than 4,300 closed sites in the VIC, Superfund, Site Assessment and RCRA programs.
 Approximately 1,430 closed sites were identified as having volatile organic compounds (VOCs) as contaminants of potential concern.
 The MPCA prioritized approximately 150 of the 1,430 closed sites based on the presence of VOCs and the proximity of the site to sensitive receptors, including schools and day care facilities.